So what do you do at the worst services in the UK ?

 The sculptures are a little way out of the town, so we drove back there for lunch, which consisted of a small cafe serving crepes.
 These turned out to be pretty good.

 While we were there we had to find somewhere to buy stamps so that Ami could post her postcard back to school.
+It proved more painful than it should have, but eventually we found a small shop that sold them.

 And that was more or less it for the “being out” – we drove back to the house and began the long, painful process of trying to get everything packed whilst keeping the kids occupied.